-csaTransportUser User: Cloud Service Management Console, continued deployments/csa.war/WEB-INF/classes/csa.properties file (where \$CSA_HOME is the directory in which HP Cloud Service Automation is installed) and update the value of the securityTransportPassword property.
-Determine a suitable new password (see "Encrypt a Password" on page 130 for instructions on encrypting passwords).
+То If you change the password to this account, you must update the value of the Change securityTransportPassword property in the csa.properties file and the Password idm.csa.password property in the applicationContext.properties file (you must use the same password).
+You must also update and use the same password for every REST API call that uses the password.
+Updating the securityTransportPassword property in csa.properties Edit the %CSA HOME%\jboss-as\standalone\ deployments\csa.war\WEB-INF\classes\csa.properties file (where %CSA HOME% is the directory in which HP Cloud Service Automation is installed) and update the value of the securityTransportPassword property.
+Determine a suitable new password (see "Encrypt a Password" on page 138 for instructions on encrypting passwords).
 An encrypted password is preceded by ENC without any separating spaces and is enclosed in parentheses.
 Ensure there is no blank space at the end of the value.

-If you change the password to this account, you must update the value of the securityTransportPassword property in the csa.properties file and the idm.csa.password property in the applicationContext.properties file (you must use the same password).
-You must also update and use the same password for every REST API call that uses the password.

-Updating the securityTransportPassword property in csa.properties

-Updating the idm.csa.password property in applicationContext.properties idmTransportUser User: Cloud Service Management Console

-Edit the \$CSA_HOME/jboss-as/standalone/deployments/ idm-service.war/WEB-INF/spring/applicationContext.properties file and update the value of the idm.csa.password property.
+Updating the idm.csa.password property in applicationContext.properties Edit the %CSA HOME% jboss-as standalone deployments idm-service.war\WEB-INF\spring\applicationContext.properties file and update the value of the idm.csa.password property.
 Use the same encrypted password that you entered for the securityTransportPassword property in the csa.properties file.

 After modifying and saving the changes to the files, restart HP CSA.
-See "Restart HP CSA" on page 129 for detailed information on how to restart HP CSA.
+See "Restart HP CSA" on page 137 for detailed information on how to restart HP CSA.